scanabc/testdrive/index.md

 *Scandinavian ABC was the missing piece*, says Mikko, the CEO of SensorFu.
 *I wouldn't have to learn the perks of running a company all at once.
-We and our idea now had our fair shot.* Mikko has mentioned several times how he saw Virpi's help on running the books was crucial: *figuring all those things out would have taken most of my energy.
+We and our idea now had our fair shot.* Mikko has mentioned several times how he saw Virpi's help on running the books crucial: *figuring all those things out would have taken most of my energy.
 Now I can focus on solving the problem we have seen many customers struggling with.* Mikko's co-founder Sebastian concurs: *starting up was surprisingly easy, I've been able to focus